AndeePark/The-Randomness-of-Destiny/README.md

     1. **makeTrack** includes the story flow of this game.
 After **selectTrack** in Me file executed, **Lifetrack** will process following the story flow.

-    2. **Lifetrack** also details including the descriptions of options given to the player and pre-determined probabilities for checking whether the player is infected.
+    2. **Lifetrack** also details including the descriptions of options given to the player and the pre-determined results of each option.

  - Code Requirement Satisfied